jagraterol/Pyper/README.md

 # Pyper

 Control the Polhemus Viper via USB with Python.
 This implementation is based on the Viper Native Command Protocol (VNCP).
+For the help files of the VNCP and C/C++ header files, please write an email to the Polhemus technical support: techsupport@polhemus.com

 The documentation and library is still a work in progress.